Thailand Travel Tips – the Land of Smiles

 The “Land of Smiles” as Thailand, is nicknamed because of its extremely friendly and laid-back people, is definitely a destination that should be on your travel bucket list.
 If you’re already planning a visit to Thailand here are some tips to make your trip more enjoyable.

 Thailand eVisa and Embassy Visa

 Passport holders of many countries enjoy visa exemption when they enter Thailand.
 Others can apply for a Thailand eVisa to speed up the process.
 I have an Indian passport and I have visited Thailand twice.
-The first few times I applied for the visa directly from the embassy, but later I realized I unnecessarily wasted time when there’s an option of obtaining en eVisa.
+The first few times I applied for the visa directly from the embassy, but later I realized I unnecessarily wasted time when there was an option of obtaining an eVisa.

 The currency of Thailand is Bhat (THB, ฿).
-Current rate is 1 USD is about 30 Baht.
-You can withdraw money directly from the ATMs at Bangkok‘s Suvarnabhumi airport after you land.
-Withdraw enough because there is a surcharge of 150 Thai Bhats per transactions.
-Moreover, as you go sightsee it will be easier if you have cash on you to pay for tuk tuks, taxis and food.
+The current rate is 1 USD is about 30 Baht.
+You can withdraw money directly from the ATMs at Bangkok’s Suvarnabhumi Airport after you land.
+Withdraw is enough because there is a surcharge of 150 Thai Bhats per transaction.
+Moreover, as you go sightseeing it will be easier if you have cash on you to pay for tuk-tuks, taxis, and food.

 Don’t Take Selfies With A Tiger

-What you may not be aware off is these animals are mistreated and neglected.
-From the time they are born the tigers are separated from their mothers, confined to small cages and subjected to harsh training.
+What you may not be aware of is these animals are mistreated and neglected.
+From the time they are born, the tigers are separated from their mothers, confined to small cages, and subjected to harsh training.
 I am sure you would want to encourage this form of cruelty to animals just to get a selfie for your Instagram page.

 Also while in Thailand avoid riding elephants, another big attraction for tourists.
 These animals are also mistreated.